adrn/gala/docs/integrate/index.rst

     Unit(dimensionless)

-We can instead specify the unit system that the function (``F``) expects, and then pass in a `~gary.dynamics.CartesianPhaseSpacePosition` object with arbitrary units in as initial conditions::
+We can instead specify the unit system that the function (``F``) expects, and then pass in a `~gala.dynamics.CartesianPhaseSpacePosition` object with arbitrary units in as initial conditions::

-    >>> import gary.dynamics as gd
+    >>> import gala.dynamics as gd
-    >>> from gary.units import UnitSystem
+    >>> from gala.units import UnitSystem
     >>> usys = UnitSystem(u.m, u.s, u.kg, u.radian)
     >>> integrator = gi.LeapfrogIntegrator(F, func_units=usys)
     >>> w0 = gd.CartesianPhaseSpacePosition(pos=100.*u.cm, vel=0*u.cm/u.yr)